 Covering core person-centred skills that a support worker needs to develop, this textbook looks at knowing and managing yourself, before moving on to understanding your role in the organisation and teamwork.
-It outlines the relevant legislation and policies from confidentiality to infection control.
-Communication – both written and in person – is a central theme and key values such as compassion and dignity are explored in relation to this.
-There is a thought-provoking discussion of working with people, with topics covered including respecting choices, thinking about risk and safeguarding.
+It outlines the relevant legislation and policies, from the Care Act (2014) to confidentiality.
+Communication, both written and in person, is a central theme, and key values such as compassion and dignity are explored in relation to this.
+There is a thought-provoking discussion of working with people, covering topics including respecting choices, thinking about risk and safeguarding.
 The book ends by looking at what it means to be a competent practitioner and the importance of continual professional development.

 Table of Contents

 1.Introduction 2.Knowing yourself 3.Know your support worker role 4.Knowing the law to keep ourselves and our clients safe 5.Knowing how to be with people 6.Knowing how to keep accurate records 7.Know how to work in a person centred way 8.Know how to be competent in your current role 9.Know how to develop for new opportunities

 Paul Mackreth is Course Director and Fellow of the Higher Education Academy in Nursing and Healthcare at Leeds Beckett University.
 Paul continues to maintain his nurse registration as a district nurse and is an active member of the Association of District Nurse Educators (ADNE).